Armored Heart: L'Odeur de l'Amour

 “Nothing,” Mischief admitted.
 “The high priestess and her curates will not be able to tell you anything.
 But I do not mean that you should talk to them.”
 They paused, realizing they were about to quote a letter that they’d claimed not to have read.
 “The priesthood is only mortal.
 No acolyte, curate, priest, abbot, or pontifex will ever be able to tell you what the gods do not wish them to know.”

-Juno and Batal stared at them, waiting for them to continue.
-For dramatic effect, they had another spoonful of the broth.
+The two middle-aged people stared at them, waiting for them to continue.
+For dramatic effect, they had another spoonful of the broth they’d served them.

 Mischief paused for a moment, then, when neither of them spoke, reached behind their neck and unclasped the necklace they wore the priest’s pendant on.
 They placed it on the table between them, and they both turned their gazes away from them, and towards the sigil.

 “You… cannot imagine how badly I wish I could give you the questions to your answers,” they continued.
 “And I cannot imagine how heavily that doubt must weigh on your souls.
 But what I can do is promise that she is well, and happy.
-I… do not know if Ishi will ever tell you what happened to her—” they paused and tapped the sigil, “—but… please.
+I… do not know if Ishara will ever tell you what happened to her” – they paused and tapped the sigil – “but… please.
 Turn to her and ask.
 Give her the chance to prove my claims.
 Take this money, and use it to move somewhere nicer.
 Somewhere with lots of farmland, and a big hearth to warm yourselves by.
 Then, once you’re as comfortable as your daughter is now, ask that medallion about her.”

-A long time later, Batal and Juno of Bodrin sat curled up in warm, soft chairs, watching as a fire slowly crackled and popped in their hearth.
+A long time later, Batal and Juno of Bodrin sat curled up in warm, soft chairs, watching a fire slowly crackle and pop in their hearth.
 They’d taken the priest’s advice to heart, and had a big, comfortable home they were sure they would never have to leave.

 Their living room was beautiful, lined with shelves of books from Lanri’s apartment the royal magistrate had ruled to be theirs, after Lanri had been declared dead in absentia.
-They’d fought the court on that decision, citing that the pontifex of Ishi’s church himself had signed a letter attesting that she was still alive.
+They’d fought the court on that decision, the pontifex of Ishara’s church himself had signed a letter attesting that she was still alive.

 But as news kept trickling in that she’d been seen traveling to Amourot never to return, eventually not even that was enough to convince the courts that Lanri would ever be back.